 Some don’ts just to skim the room to make sure you aren’t accidentally making your guests uncomfortable.

 - Analog alarm clocks or wall clocks that tick.
 The thought was there, and clocks are a great way to decorate and provide the local time for traveling guests, but clocks that tick are truly annoying and could keep anyone awake.

-- Letting your pet free-roam in their room.
+- Letting your pet free–roam in their room.
 I’m sure they love your pets too, but everyone has different comfort zones with pets in the bedrooms and beds.
 Make sure your pet (and their hair!) isn’t claiming your guests’ space as their own.
-(Check to give doggos their own space.)
+(Check here for a sure-fire way to give doggos their own space.)
 Same goes for your kiddos!

 - Not picking up the space.
 Guest rooms are frequently also storage spaces, but that doesn’t mean you should leave all your crap out for your guests to have to side-step around.
 Make sure things are put away and even put in your room for the time while your guests are there.
 This might be a good time to purge some of the things you haven’t looked for since last holiday season, as well.